rockdaboot/wget2/docs/wget2_manual.md

   This option will also force the progress bar to be printed to stderr when used alongside the --logfile option.

+* `--report-speed=type`

+  Select the type of report speed indicator you wish to use.
+Legal indicators are "bytes" and "bits".
+  The speed report will only work if --progress is set.
+This option is always enabled and type set to bytes by default.

 * `-N`, `--timestamping`

   Turn on time-stamping.